TrainerIsaac/Tinkering-Audio-Tarik-Isaac/README.md

 ### Tarik:

 Created a project folder.
 Added buttons.
-Added audio when button is clicked
+Added audio when button is clicked.

 #### TODO
 * Randomize tone of button click sound.